OctopusDeploy/blog/blog/2021-03/kubernetes-workers/index.md

   - ServerPort: 10943 (setting this environment variable configures the worker for Polling mode)
   - Space: Name of the space to add the worker too (the OctoStache variable of #{Octopus.Space.Name} will retrieve the name of the current space)

-And that's it.
 Anything not listed above uses the form defaults.

 ## Execute the runbook
 Click **RUN** to run the runbook in the environment of your choice.